 - Opportunity to address underlying issues

-- Access to doctors with real expertise
+- Access to doctors and medical professionals with real expertise

 - Look better and feel better

 - Start your journey to long-term recovery

 What does alcohol rehab at Providence Projects involve?

 Whilst there are many different alcohol rehab options out there, it is widely accepted that residential programmes offer the most effective form of treatment.
 For those with a physical dependency on alcohol, the focused and structured approach of an alcohol rehab clinic provides the best chance at lasting recovery, and a strong foundation upon which to build a new life, drug and alcohol-free.

 Upon admission, the first stage of alcohol rehab is alcohol detox.
 You will be assessed by one of our doctors when you arrive, who will agree with you an alcohol detox regime to ensure you are comfortable and safe throughout the detox phase.
 You will be supported and supervised by staff 24-hours a day during this period.
 In conjunction with your detox, you will be engaging with the comprehensive alcohol rehab programme on offer from Day 1.
 This treatment programme has been carefully designed to help individuals address their alcoholism and the underlying issues at play, as well as to develop the skills needed to stay sober long term.

 Routine plays a fundamental part in most rehab programmes, and this is intentional.
 Overcoming alcoholism is no mean feat, and recovery requires discipline and to take personal responsibility.
 At the Providence Projects, the timetable is intensive right from 9am to 9pm.
 Days are packed with therapies, workshops, group sessions and activities, to keep clients busy and engaged.
 For more information on what you can expect from a typical day in alcohol rehab at the Providence Projects, please see our Programme Details.